Javascript day 5

 Arrays

-Arrays allow us to store multiple elements in the same variable.
+Arrays enable us to store multiple elements in a single variable.
 We can store numbers, strings, booleans, arrays, objects, and more.
 These can be mixed within the same array.

 Naming arrays in the plural form will be useful when we need to iterate over them.